StreetScienceCommunity/DNAnalyzer/README.md

 As scientists it is our duty to not only report but also explain our work in an easy to understand way.
 Technologies like DNA sequencing are getting cheaper and therefore more accessible for various applications, e.g. in personalized medicine.
 This produces more data.
 Platforms like Galaxy (Afgan et al., Nucl Acids Res , 2018) and the Galaxy training material (Batut et al., Cell syst, 2018) help scientists analyzing their own (complex) data in a user friendly way.
 However, for each analysis there are several ways to perform it.
 Experience and knowledge helps to achieve good results, but sometimes one has to test several combinations of different algorithms and parameter settings.
 This can be exhausting and time consuming.

 ### The solution

-We are implementing an encouraging and easy-to-understand online game for mentagenomcs data analysis, the DNAnalyzer.
-We have some intersting story, to make the game more exciting.
-You can see them [here](./Stories/Readme.md) The game, implemented in Galaxy, will consist of several levels:
+We are implementing an encouraging and easy-to-understand online game on DNA data analysis, the DNAnalyzer.

+We have some interesting story, to make the game more exciting.
+You can see them [here](stories/README.md)

+The game, implemented in Galaxy, will consist of several levels:
-(1) Learning: about biological background (DNA and sequencing) and how to use the platform.
+1. Learning: about biological background (DNA and sequencing) and how to use the platform.
-(2) Hands on: perform the first guided data analysis.
+2. Hands on: perform the first guided data analysis.
-(3) Expert: change and improve their pipeline for data analysis.
+3. Expert: change and improve their pipeline for data analysis.

 Gamer will in the first two levels collect points by answering questions or finding treasures by following hints.
 In the third level gamer and reseachter will interactively evaluate dataanalysis of otheres and thereby give and get points.
 We believe that the integration of society into the scientific both will profit.
-Citizans will get excited for science and they can help to analyze and improve scientific data.
+Citizens will get excited for science and they can help to analyze and improve scientific data.

 ## Who are we?